Korea National University of Education: In-service education

 The university runs the Center for In-service Education which provides reeducation and professional training for current teachers.
 It is responsible for the national qualification training of kindergarten, elementary, middle and high school principals, and master teachers.

 Educational research

 It explores educational theories and problems in school education and develops new educational theories, materials and policies.
 The university also makes a feedback of research results from school educators.

 Academics

 Admissions

 Admissions to the university is highly selective because the students are regarded as pre-service teachers.
 All applicants are required to get a letter of recommendation from each local educational superintendent and pass the entry interviews.
 Students are admitted by major instead of into a general freshman pool.

 Scholarships

 The university offers scholarships to all undergraduate students.
 They are exempted from admission fee and all tuition fees by presidential decree and can stay in the university dormitory for free for two years.
 These are fully covered through government funding.

+KOICA-KNUE Master’s Degree Program in Global Education Leadership

+Since 2018 the university has been hosting KOICA's global fellowship program CIAT (Capacity Improvement & Advancement for Tomorrow) students through specially designed academic program.
+The program is highly competitive, with around 15 people being chosen each year based on the adequacy of academic background, academic aptitude, character (dedication and passion), and several other criteria set by KOICA.